knennigtri/aem-target-launch-property/README.md

 # Tag property for Target tutorial using APIs
 This is an postman project to build the tag property created in [Adobe Experience League Target tutorial](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/integrations/target/overview.html?lang=en) using the Launch API.
 This automates the creation of the final launch property for adding target onto an AEM website.

+> This process has been reimaged as a generic import/export process for any launch property and **this project will no longer be updated.** The new import/export tool can be found in the [launch-api-automations](https://github.com/knennigtri/launch-api-automation) project.
+This git project can still be used as a POC for creating various requests using the Launch API.

 > Note: Adobe Experience Platform **Launch** has been rebranded to Adobe Experience Platform **Tags**.
 These terms may be used interchangably throughout this documentation.

 ## Helpful resources